learn-co-curriculum/dsc-image-classification-with-mlps-lab/README.md

 print ("test_labels_final's shape: " + str(test_labels_final.shape))
 ```

+We're about to run our model, and for our example, we'll define a 4 layer model.
+The parameter below indicate our input size of the images, the size of our hidden layers, and finally, that we are looking for a singular class output.

 ```python
 layers_dims = [12288, 20, 7, 5, 1] #  4-layer model
 ```

+## Putting It All Together

+Now, let's finalize all of our work and put everything together to construct our deep network model.
+Below, initialize parameters for the model and use our helper functions defined above to perform gradient descent to optimize these weights with respect to our loss function.
+Afterwards, the included code will then plot the cost funciton over the number of training cycles run.

 ```python